Rajpratik71/Mininet-wiki/Ideas.md

 **Prerequisites**: In general, working on Mininet requires knowledge of Python and a sound understanding of computer networks, operating systems, and distributed systems (preferably at the undergraduate, masters or professional level.)
 Other specific projects may require knowledge of C and Unix/Linux systems programming and possibly kernel programming as well.

+**Process**: GSOC projects will follow the standard Mininet development process!

 ## Mininet Development Process

 Mininet follows a fairly standard development process on Github: